 Choose a coordinate system that has been defined in your CAD model in the drop-down list:

 Depending on the imported CAD file, the list might be empty.
-In this case, please define a coordinate system as explained in detail in Create system.
+In this case, please define a coordinate system

-The created Mount point can be displayed in Patch Artist as well as Motion Artist by setting it to visible:
+The created Mount point can be displayed in Patch Artist as well as Motion Artist by setting

 This functionality is only applicable to SAMBA Step systems.

-functionality, it is possible to automatically align systems in the CAD model
+With the Setsystemposition functionality, it is possible to automatically align systems in the CAD model

 with pre-defined positions of a machine.
 Based on the selected position (Base) and the CAD model system (System),